LarryMarzanJr/MC_for_BOD_visit/scripts/mc_mixed_id_en.md

 "Siap! ini dia pantunnya ..."

 > (List pantun dapat mereffer dari link berikut) [Pantun Seri Town Hall](pantun_additional_TownHall.md)."

-## Prayer Session Introduction (English)

-**Marlen (English):**
-"Before we begin our formal proceedings, let us pause for a moment of prayer together.
-Please join me in a moment of reflection and gratitude for the opportunity to gather as one unified team.
-Mrs. Nancy Sherny Tongkeles will lead us in prayer.
-[Wait for prayer to complete]"

 ## Introducing Opening Speech (English start by Larry, then Indonesian end by Marlen)